Also Known As

 When paired in rats, Hovenia did not appear to significantly influence measured liver enzymes in rats (GOT, GPT) in either a beneifical (reducing) nor exacerbating manner.

-Ethanol is metabolized to its first metabolite (acetic acid) via the ADH enzyme, and to its more toxic metabolite (acetaldehyde) by the ALDH enzyme.
+Ethanol is metabolized to its first metabolite (acetaldehyde) via the ADH enzyme, which is further converted to acetic acid by the ALDH enzyme.
 Both of these enzymes are decreased after oral ingestion of alcohol, and Hovenia was also able to attenuate the decrease in both ADH and ALDH activity seen with alcohol only when Hovenia was taken 30 minutes prior to alcohol, but not with concurrent intake or 30 minutes after ethanol.
 In this study the fruits of Mori Albae as well as Alpiniae Katsumadai and Dolichorus seeds were able to attenuate the reductions of ADH and ALDH at all three time points.

-Appears to reduce circulating levels of alcohol in the blood when taken before drinking; works a bit if taken after or during, but is less effective than a Hovenia preload
+Hovenia dulcis appears to reduce circulating levels of alcohol in the blood when taken before drinking.
+This works somewhat when taken during or after alchohol consumption, but is most effective when taken 30 minutes prior to drinking.

 The methanolic extract of Hovenia appears to protect rat and mouse liver from injuries from CCl4 as well as a galactosamine/lipopolysaccharide mixture, two methods used to induce liver damage under experimental conditions; this may be due to the dihydomyricetin content.
 A later study investigating mechanisms of the Hovenia peduncle (stalk) noted that oral doses of the extract at 100, 350, and 600mg/kg was able to offer protection from alcohol in reducing the increase in liver enzymes (AST, ALT), with 100mg/kg significantly reducing levels but not to pre-drinking and both 350 and 600mg/kg reducing AST and ALT to levels not significantly different than control.
 The higher dose, 600mg/kg bodyweight, was not significantly different than the active control fo bifendate at 150mg/kg.